 Complete letters are extremely rare and the editor has hence be unable to collect one so far.

 Postal authorities also prepared overprints that were to be used for official mail only.
 Instead of using New Dong though, they decided to denominate these stamps by the weight of husked rice (100g of rice).
 This made the stamps basically impervious to the rapid inflation occurring at the time.
 Michel reports that the overprints were prepared at the main post office in Hanoi but were mostly used in the 3rd Interzone (provinces of Ha Nam, Ha Dong and Hoa Ninh) south of Hanoi.
 There are two types of overprints that exist.
 One that shows a large “K” and smaller numbers and one that shows a smaller “k” and larger numbers.
-It appears that all stamps in one sheet are of the same type as this is the case with all the multiples of the editor, but since complete sheets do no seem to exist any longer, this cannot be proven.
+It appears that all stamps in one sheet are of the same type as this is the case with all the multiples of the editor.
+This view is confirmed by scans of complete sheets that are featured on SICP member Jean Goanvic’s website.
 Michel reports that the overprint only occurs on the brown and red base color but the editor does have some genuine specimens that show the overprint on the light-brown and orange-red base color.
 These are so far unlisted.

 Mint sample of the “large K” on the red base color.